Grapefruit Juice and Medications – Overview

 Therefore, if you take medications and drink grapefruit juice, you may be getting “too much medicine” into your body.

-Simply put, grapefruit juice can increase the amount of many medications in your bloodstream.
+Simply put, grapefruit juice can increase the number of many medications in your bloodstream.
 This can cause more side effects or make the medication less effective.

 In some cases, it can even be fatal.